mmzhang7/Recipes-Project/README.md

   frameborder="0"
 ></iframe>

-The distribution of the number of ingredients is skewed.
-For most recipes, the number of ingredients falls around 5-10 ingredients.
-There are a few outlier swith a maximum of 36 ingredients included.

-**Bivariate Analysis**

-We continued to analyze our data by examining the relationship between the number of ingredients and the average rating.
-We created the scatterplot below:
+The distribution is right-skewed.
+Most recipes contain between **5 to 10 ingredients**, suggesting that simpler recipes are more common on Food.com.
+However, there are a few outliers with up to **36 ingredients**, indicating the presence of more complex recipes.
+This variability in ingredient count gives us a way to explore how recipe complexity may impact user ratings.

+---

+### Bivariate Analysis: Ingredients vs. Average Rating

+To further explore the role of complexity, we analyzed the relationship between **number of ingredients** and **average user rating**.
+The scatterplot below visualizes this relationship:

 <iframe
   src="ingredients_vs_rating.html"
   width="600"